 A heart to heart with three women and heart disease

-Heart disease claims the lives of more Australian women than any other disease or injury.
-For the past 60 years, heart disease has been the leading cause of death of women in Australia.
+For the past 60 years, heart disease has been a leading cause of death of women in Australia.

-The alarming reality is that even today, one in five deaths is still caused by (or attributable) to heart disease.
+The alarming reality is that even today, one in four deaths is still caused by (or attributable) to heart disease.
 What’s worse is that most Australian women are not aware of these facts.

 At first, these three women weren't either, but their stories of hope and courage are an inspiration to us all.